Tevin-Isaac/Celo-sage-201/Tutorial.md

 - **`next.config.js`**

 We also need to add a custom configuration file for Next.js  that is not included in the browser build.With this we can be able to configure our next.js application for it to interact with the server.
 :::tip
-To learn more about this custom added file chexk out this  **[guide that  explains more about this file](https://nextjs.org/docs/api-reference/next.config.js/introduction)** and how its used.
+To learn more about this custom added file check out this  **[guide that  explains more about this file](https://nextjs.org/docs/api-reference/next.config.js/introduction)** and how its used.
 :::

 To learn more about this file click here(https://nextjs.org/docs/api-reference/next.config.js/introduction)